damesek/minime-oz-shadow-example/README.md

 # A MiniMe example of reagent + shadow-cljs + "Oz" setup

 I had issues to integrate to a large project the OZ dependency (dependecy conflicts..
 I can't solve).
 Therefore I extracted the important part of the code.
+It might be useful for others too..

 I modified for this example the https://github.com/ivanminutillo/reagent-shadow-oz-example code.